Pointer Arithmetic

 Pointer Arithmetic with Arrays

-int integerArray[5] = {1, 2, 3, 4, 5}; int *pointerToArray = integerArray; // Access the third element int thirdElement = *(pointerToArray + 2); // Retrieves the value 3
+- Pointer arithmetic is often used to traverse arrays: int integerArray[5] = {1, 2, 3, 4, 5}; int *pointerToArray = integerArray; // Access the third element int thirdElement = *(pointerToArray + 2); // Retrieves the value 3

 The expression *(pointerToArray + 2) calculates the address of the third element.